jaantollander/dotfiles-arch/README.md

 - *Matthieu Cneude* also has great [articles](https://thevaluable.dev/) on his website and his [dotfiles](https://github.com/Phantas0s/.dotfiles) are also useful.

+- *Maxim Baz* has useful [dotfiles](https://github.com/maximbaz/dotfiles) for Arch Linux.

 - An excellent [Bash scripting cheatsheet](https://devhints.io/bash) from *devhints*.

 - The [Command Line Interface Guidelines](https://clig.dev/) is an excellent resource for writing command-line interfaces.

 - We can use [Argbash](https://argbash.io/) for adding command-line arguments to Bash scripts.

-- *Maxim Baz* has [dotfiles](https://github.com/maximbaz/dotfiles) for Arch Linux with Wayland, Kitty, and Kakoune.

 - The [xsh](https://github.com/sgleizes/xsh) framework provides conventions for managing shell configuration consistently.

+- *Dylanaraps* has written the [pure bash bible](https://github.com/dylanaraps/pure-bash-bible) and the [pure sh bible](https://github.com/dylanaraps/pure-sh-bible) which are excellent resources for writing better bash and posix shell scripts.

+- [ShellCheck](https://github.com/koalaman/shellcheck) is a static analysis tool for shell scripts.